Celebrating Eleven Years Online...!

 Hull, decks and cabin are steel, with all scantlings according to the ABS Rule.
 Plating, framing and other internal structures have been detailed for NC cutting, including integral water and fuel tank faces, engine girders, etc. The house top and flying bridge coamings are cold molded plywood, laminated into a single large structure then sheathed in GRP.

 The Vagrant 49 makes use of Paravanes for roll stabilization.
-The paravane rig is detailed to be economically built of aluminum pipe.
+The mast and the paravane poles are detailed to be economically built of aluminum pipe.
 In all, the whole design is intentionally quite simple, so should be economical to build, to maintain, and to travel with.

 Vessel Particulars

-The engine specified is a John Deere 6 cylinder diesel, which produces 175 hp at 2,400 rpm in the M-2 rating.
-The engine is mated to a Sabb controllable pitch gear using a 3:1 reduction to drive a Helseth three blade 34" CP propeller.
+The engine specified is a John Deere 6 cylinder 6068 TFM 75 emissions compliant diesel, which produces 178 hp at 2,500 rpm in the M-2 rating (2010 updated spec).
+The engine is intended to be mated to a Sabb HVP-85-E controllable pitch gear using a 3:5 reduction to drive a Helseth three blade 34" CP propeller.
+At maximum power, the maximum calculated speed is 10.8 knots - an S/L of 1.58.

 Exterior Arrangement